The Difference Between Manifestation And Incarnation

 In Genesis, chapter 18, Abraham welcomed three angelic guests who appeared at first to be nothing more than some travelers.
 In the following chapter, two angels went to Sodom where they were assumed to be simply a pair of human visitors.

-Yet they remained as angels, not living humans which have an independent human will and a human soul/spirit given them by God.
+Yet they remained as angels, not living humans which have an independent human will and a human soul/spirit given to them by God.

 Nonetheless, An Angel will Always be an Angel and God will Always be God.

 The old saying, if it walks like a duck, quacks like a duck, doesn’t hold true with God or angels.
 An angel is what God designed it to be, an angel, likewise, so is a man.
 If God can speak through a burning bush, I am sure he is capable of speaking through the human body of Christ without removing the one essential element that made Christ human, his human soul.
 That part of man which obeyed God (his Father) and was rewarded for his obedience, otherwise Christ was NEVER a real Human, but an “alien” implanted in the human body of a woman, and not the true human descendant of David.

 There are two facts that never change: